oat-sa/taohub-articles/forge/use-complex-search-api.md

 Criteria are grouped by AND operator :

-to search test takers which label begin by ‘a’ or begin by ‘z’ :
+to search test-takers which label begin by ‘a’ or begin by ‘z’ :

     $search = $this->getServiceManager()->get(\oat\oatbox\search\ComplexSearchService::SERVICE_ID);

     /**
-    * a test taker with label begins by 'a'
+    * a test-taker with label begins by 'a'
     *
     * or
     *
-    * a test taker with comment begins by 'b'
+    * a test-taker with comment begins by 'b'
     **/

     $queryBuilder = $search->query();